 A flat horizontal air dam (splitter) may be installed on the bottom forward lip of the nose panel.
-The air dam may be no wider than the nose panel, and may extend forward a maximum of 1” from the bottom tray.
+The air dam may be no wider than the nose panel and may extend forward a maximum of 1” from the bottom tray.

 The air dam may not extend forward beyond the rear edge of the front bumper tubing.

-20E- 3.8 HOODS / ROOF-
+20E- 3.8 Hoods / Roof

-20E- 3.11 IDENTIFICATION- All car number configuration and design is subject to approval by SMS Officials.
+All car number configuration and design are subject to approval by SMS Officials.
 Only single or double-digit numbers will be permitted.
 The size, color, and style of numbers must be adequate to permit prompt identification by SMS Officials at all times.
-Numbers must be solid color, at least 18 inches high, measured vertically, excluding borders and silhouettes, must be neatly attached to or painted on both sides of the car on the center of the door.
+Numbers must be solid color, at least 18 inches high, measured vertically, excluding borders and silhouettes, must be neatly attached to, or painted on both sides of the car on the center of the door.
 Door numbers must be a minimum of four (4) inches in width, and slant no more than 30 degrees from vertical.
 The tops and bottoms of all numbers must be even (not staggered).
 Two (2) digit numbers must not overlap and must have a minimum of ¾ inch separation.
-A solid number 18 inches high, excluding borders and silhouettes, must be neatly attached to or painted on the roof, reading from the passenger side.
+A solid number 18 inches high, excluding borders and silhouettes, must be neatly attached to, or painted on the roof, reading from the passenger side.
 A solid number a minimum of 12 inches high, excluding borders and silhouettes reading from the passenger side neatly attached to or painted at a 45 degree angle on the right front corner of the roof is also acceptable.
 Solid numbers, as large as possible, must be attached to or painted on the right outer nose and taillight covers.
 The use of number decals is acceptable if SMS Officials determine that the number is legible.
 Mirror foil numbers and decals will not be permitted.
 Paint schemes using a mirrored or holographic appearance will not be permitted.

-20E- 5 GENERAL ENGINE REQUIREMENTS– The only SMS approved service center for the GM Performance Factory Sealed Circle Track Crate Engines is:
+The only SMS approved service center for the GM Performance Factory Sealed Circle Track Crate Engines is: